eth-educators/eth-docker-docs/website/docs/Support/Windows.md

 These are the configuration steps:

-- Verify you are running Windows 11 Pro 22H2 or later and have sufficient RAM
+- Verify you are running Windows 11 Pro 22H2 build 22621.2428 or later and have sufficient RAM
 - From Windows Store, install WSL and Ubuntu current LTS.
 Debian is also an option, it is however quite bare-bones without even man-db out of the box.
 This defaults to WSL 2, but if you have an older WSL 1 install, find it with `wsl --list -v` and change it with `wsl --set-version DISTRO-NAME 2` as well as `wsl --set-default-version 2`.